iwillig/iwillig/src/hello_world.md

 !include manifest.scm
 ```

-Thats most of it for now.
+That's most of it for now.
 Thanks for reading.